Congratulations on Passing the Embassy’s Primary Screening!

 The university will have 2 opportunities later to “upgrade” you to a degree-seeking student before your arrival:

 - During the placement phase: After you submit your letters of acceptance and final placement preference form to the Embassy, MEXT will conduct a secondary screening of your application.
-Essentially, it is just a double-check, not a competitive screening.
 After that secondary screening, MEXT will contact the universities on your Placement Preference Form one-by-one to ask them to accept you.
 If you have passed the university’s entrance exam in the meantime, then when the university replies to MEXT to confirm that they will accept you, they can change your category at that time to degree-seeking student.

 - Upon arrival in Japan: If the university agrees to accept your placement as a research student, but you then pass their entrance exam prior to arriving in Japan, then the university can send a notice of change of status and change of scholarship payment period to MEXT and you would be able to start as a degree-seeking student immediately on arrival in Japan.